PatBlr/Cli/README.md

 Choose
 -
-Prompts the user to choose a option from an array of options.\
+Prompts the user to choose an option from an array of options.\
 Arrow keys are used for the navigation and return to submit.

 ```typescript